dpdiamante/identity-mgmt/README.md

 - The scheduled task implemented just displays all the existing users in the console every five seconds.

 #### Hours Logged
+- 12 Hours of worked

 #### Other Notes
+I was not able to test if my docker file works for my implementation since the machine I'm working on is quite antique and is unable to run any docker image.
+Also, I was not able to focus much on the task at hand since I was busy packing up and organizing things to ship.
+I hope my circumstances are considered during code review.